sristipanth01/PowerBI-data-survey-/README.md

 The dashboard provides the following insights:

-Demographics: Breakdown of survey participants by country, age, and education level.
+## Demographics: Breakdown of survey participants by country, age, and education level.

-Average Salaries: Detailed insights into salary ranges by job titles and gender.
+**Average Salaries**: Detailed insights into salary ranges by job titles and gender.

-Programming Preferences: Popular programming languages based on survey responses.
+**Programming Preferences**: Popular programming languages based on survey responses.

-Work-Life Balance: Ratings on work-life satisfaction.
+**Work-Life Balance**: Ratings on work-life satisfaction.

-Ease of Work: Difficulty levels reported by respondents.
+**Ease of Work**: Difficulty levels reported by respondents.

-## Conclusion

-The Data Survey Dashboard demonstrates how Power BI can transform raw survey data into actionable insights.
-By visualizing key metrics, users can identify trends and make informed decisions.
-This project showcases the power of data visualization in addressing real-world analytical challenges.

 # Snapshot of Dashboard (Power BI Service)